configcat/.github/pull_request_template.md

 ### Describe the purpose of your pull request

-Provide a clear and concise description of the changes.
+- Provide a clear and concise description of the changes.
+- List the **user facing** changes and if any, add the @configcat/ux team as reviewer.

 ### Related issues (only if applicable)